liferay/liferay-docs/user/articles/190-managing-users/04-user-groups/02-creating-user-group.markdown

 5. Click *Save*.
 The new user group then appears in the table.

-Note that new user groups don't have any users.
+Note that new User Groups don't have any Users.
 The next section shows you how to add members to a user group.

 ![Figure 1: The New User Group form.](../../../images/new-user-group.png)